 On October 5, 2010, the President issued Executive Order 13554, which established the Gulf Coast Ecosystem Restoration Task Force (Task Force) "to coordinate intergovernmental responsibilities, planning, and exchange of information to better implement Gulf Coast ecosystem restoration and to facilitate appropriate accountability and support throughout the restoration process."
 The Task Force was an advisory body composed of senior officials from the five Gulf Coast states of Alabama, Florida, Louisiana, Mississippi, and Texas, and eleven federal agencies and White House offices.
 The U.S. Environmental Protection Agency's former Administrator Lisa P. Jackson served as Chair of the Task Force, and the former Chair of the Coastal Protection and Restoration Authority of Louisiana, Garret Graves, served as Vice-chair.
 The primary charge of the Task Force was to create a unified, strategic approach to restore the region's ecosystem.
 In December 2011, the Task Force members published the Gulf of Mexico Regional Ecosystem Restoration Strategy (Strategy) and the Gulf of Mexico Ecosystem Science Assessment and Needs that articulated an overarching vision for restoration.
 Signed into law in July 2012 the RESTORE Act (33 U.S.C §1321(t) and note) enacted as an amendment to the federal Clean Water Act (or Federal Water Pollution Control Act), created the Gulf Coast Restoration Trust Fund (Trust Fund) in the U.S. Department of the Treasury.
 The Act established the Council and the Gulf Coast Restoration Trust Fund (Trust Fund); the latter receives 80 percent of the civil and administrative penalties assessed under the Clean Water Act (CWA) resulting from the Deepwater Horizon oil spill.
-The Act imposed a one-year timeline for development of the Initial Comprehensive Plan (Initial Plan) to describe how the Council would restore the ecosystem and the economy of the Gulf Coast region.
+The Council is comprised of the Governors of Alabama, Florida, Louisiana, Mississippi, and Texas, the Secretaries of the U.S. Departments of Agriculture, the Interior, the Army, Commerce, and Homeland Security, and the Administrator of the U.S. Environmental Protection Agency.
+In 2012, the Secretary of became the Council Chairperson, and in January 2018, the Administrator of the U.S. Environmental Protection Agency became the current Council Chairperson.